technowledgy/vue-postgrest/README.md

 The data argument to patch () is not merged deep.
 So, when passing a object with nested fields, the whole nested field will be replaced by the value in the argument object, even if only a sub-field was changed.

-Subfields of nested fields on the data object can't be set directly - the nodes of a subfield expose a .set() method for this purpose.
+Subfields of nested data fields on the entity can't be set directly - the nodes of a subfield expose a .set() method for this purpose.

 E.g.

 ```
-item.data = {
+item.nestedField = {
-  nestedField: {
   key1: 'val1',
   key2: 'val2'
 }
-}

-item.data.nestedField.set('key1', 'newValue')
+item.nestedField.set('key1', 'newValue')

 item.patch()
 ```